Bring Your Dependants

 Find more information about extending the status of dependants that are already in Canada.

 You can include your dependants when applying for your study permit.
 Additional funds are required to prove the ability to support both yourself and a spouse or partner.
-The primary study permit applicant must prove access to a minimum of $10,000 CAD to cover one year of living expenses.
+The primary study permit applicant must prove access to enough to pay their tuition plus a minimum of $10,000 CAD for living expenses.
 A spouse/or partner increases that minimum amount by $4000 CAD.
 Your spouse/partner can either apply to join you as a visitor or they can request a spousal open work permit.

 Note: When an application for a dependant is submitted as part of a study permit application, the applications are joined.
 That means that everyone included must be admissible to Canada for any of the applications to be approved.

 Additional funds are required to prove the ability to support both yourself and a child/children (and a spouse/partner, if applicable).
-The primary study permit applicant must prove access to a minimum of $10,000 CAD to cover one year of living expenses.
+The primary study permit applicant must prove access to enough to pay their tuition plus a minimum of $10,000 CAD for living expenses.
 Each child increases that minimum amount by $3000 CAD ($4000 CAD for the first child if a spouse/partner is not accompanying).
 These financial expectations are the same whether or not the child requires a study permit.

 If you have school-aged children, you are expected to request a study permit for them before coming to Canada.
 Letters of acceptance for your children are not required.